 08 of 12

-Here’s a paradox: people who love the idea of organizing are usually drawn to every type of box, container, and shelving unit that promises to get your life in order.
+Here’s a paradox: people who love the idea of organizing are usually drawn to every type of box, container, and shelving unit that promises to get their lives in order.
 Yet those very items, especially if bought without forethought or in large quantities, can create even more disorganization and clutter.
 Before you buy any organizing product, make sure you’ve decluttered as much as possible and organized using what you already have.
 If that’s not sufficient, research the right type of organizer before you buy.Continue to 9 of 12 below.

 09 of 12